Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/20_Setup/page-10-application.md

 ![cloudformation page 1]

-- you _can_ change the stack name if you like, but you *must* provide a VPC and a Subnet.
-(Make sure the Subnet is located inside the VPC!).
+You _can_ change the stack name if you like, but you _must_ check the checkbox at the bottom, acknowledging that this stack will create an IAM Role.

 You'll then be taken to the stack creation page where you'll see creation events occurring and, after 5-10 minutes, you should see success:

 ![cloudformation page 2]